Understanding the Divine Feminine, God with us

 We will stop acting like we are removed from nature.

-Instead, we’ll remember that God is in all things in the natural world and holding them together, and our first calling in the garden was to love and care for the earth.
+Instead, we’ll remember that God is in all things in the natural world, holding them together, and our first calling in the garden was to love and care for the earth.

 We will stop believing that Divine transcendence is the whole story.

-Instead, we’ll embrace Divine immanence.
-God is with us, and we will honor the feminine by honoring the earth, our bodies, and our essential connection to our communities.
+Instead, we’ll recognize that God is with us and honor the feminine by honoring the earth, our bodies, and our essential connection to our communities.

 As we continue to understand the Divine Feminine, may we grow in consciousness and knowledge that She is in all things.